(This page revised June 9, 2018)

 If there is a magnifying-glass symbol () next to an image, click the magnifying glass to view a zoomed version for more detail.

 1 The distinguishing identifier in the WATERMAN’S IDEAL FOUNTAIN PEN imprint on the L. E Waterman Company’s pens; also used on the company’s nibs and as an element in its “Globe“ logo (shown to the right) on clips, levers, and barrel-end medallions.
 See photo at CLIP-CAP.
 2 A name widely used by Italian makers of safety pens such the “Ideal” Continental shown below (upper).
 See also Continental, safety.
 3 The Ideal Metal Products Company, located in New York City; founded in 1925 by Harry Esterow, a Latvian immigrant.
 Ideal was a major manufacturer of commodity clips and trim rings until after the turn of the 21st century.
 The clip on the R.H.
 Macy pen shown below (lower) is an Ideal product (U.S. Patent No D83,673).

 1 A series of pen models produced by Sheaffer c.
 1961 to c.
 1968 and resurrected 1995-1998 as the Triumph Imperial.
 The basic Imperial styling mirrors that of the PFM, featuring Sheaffer’s excellent Inlaid Nib (on most models) and offering, depending on the model, a choice of cartridge or Touchdown filling.
 Illustrated below (upper) is a Lifetime Imperial, c.
 1964.
 See also Inlaid Nib, PFM.
-2 The Parker Vacumatic Imperial (illustrated below, lower), a slender metal-capped pen with the cap threads at the proximal end of the section to allow for a more streamlined profile.
+2 The Parker Vacumatic Imperial (illustrated below, lower), a slender metal-capped pen with the cap threads at the forward end of the section to allow for a more streamlined profile.
 The model was introduced in 1939 to compete with Sheaffer’s long-lived Crest but remained in production for only about two years.
 See also Crest, Vacumatic.

 |imprint||1 The manufacturer’s mark on a pen, usually on the barrel (as illustrated here) but sometimes on the cap.
 Some early pens, including Conklin’s and Waterman’s, have two imprints.
 2 The manufacturer’s mark on a nib.
 See illustration at nib.|